-Applicants who wish to request an exemption under section 56 of the Controlled Drugs and Substances Act for a scientific purpose for a pilot supervised injection site research project should see
+Applicants who wish to request an exemption under section 56 of the Controlled Drugs and Substances Act for research purposes should consult "Scientific Exemptions", or practitioners seeking to prescribe methadone should see “Methadone Program”.

 In this topic...